gu-dsan6000/2018-spring/README.md

 Although this is not a programming course per se, there is programming involved.

+## Lectures and In-Class Labs

 Every class session will have a lecture portion and many sessions will have an in-class lab portion.
 The lab exercises are not graded and are designed to get you familiar with the tools discussed in class.
 In these labs, we will work through simple examples.
 The completion of lab exercises is part of your in-class participation portion of the grade.

+## Quizzes

-There will be online quizzes about the topics/ideas discussed in class and from the readings.
+There will be a total of 6 online quizzes about the topics/ideas discussed in class and from the readings.
 The purpose of the quizzes is to reinforce your knowledge about the tools and platform and also to help you remember the nomenclature and terms used in class.
-The quizzes will be online and you will have 30 minutes to take them at your convenience within the established time window.
+The quizzes will be online through [Canvas](http://canvas.georgetown.edu) and you can take them at your convenience within the established time window.

+## Assignments

 You will be given problem sets as homework assignments.
 The goal of these problem sets is to use the big data tools to answer some questions about large datasets.
 The problem sets will build on the labs and will be much more ellaborate.
 Deliverables from the problem sets will usually include code written for your programs and the output produced.

+We will be using [GitHub Classroom](https://classroom.github.com/) for problem sets and assignment submissions.
+When an assignment is created, we will email you a link that will clone the assignment and create a private repository for you.
+You will perform your work within the repository and then push back to GitHub for submission.
+If you do not have a [GitHub](http://www.github.com) account, please create one.

 ## Grading